 - Identify and resolve common wireless connectivity problems

 - Use packet and spectrum analyzers to identify and troubleshoot wireless connectivity, performance, and security problems

-- Explain the major enhancements being introduced by Wi-Fi equipment vendor
+- Be familiar with major enhancements being introduced by Wi-Fi equipment vendors